Primary tabs

 Thesis / Dissertation

-Examination of the PhD is by thesis and viva.
-The PhD theses should not exceed 80,000 words excluding notes, appendices, and bibliographies, musical transcriptions and examples.
+The PhD is examined by a thesis and a viva (oral examination).
+The PhD thesis should not exceed 80,000 words, excluding notes, appendices, bibliographies, musical transcriptions, and examples.
 Candidates whose work is practice-based may include as part of a doctoral submission either a portfolio of substantial musical compositions or one or more recordings of their own musical performance(s).

 Other